EpicMicrocontrollerSolutions/Bytecoin-Wallet-Fix/README.md

 MAC OS X, already sent BCN to wallet:
-I can't gaurentee this works, but it really makes sense after having figured out how to get the official wallet working!
+I can't gaurentee this works, but it really makes sense after having figured out how to get the official wallet working.

 1. So in the instructions above before doing anything, I would Press Cmd+Shift+G or select from menu Go -> Go to Folder and type ~/.bytecoin and press Enter
-2. drag all files that have the word wallet in them to a safe and secure location, this way when you go through the instructions and remove the ~/.bytecoin folder you do no remove your wallet.
+2. drag all files that have the word wallet in them to a safe and secure location, this way when you go through the instructions and remove the ~/.bytecoin folder you do no remove your previous wallet.
 3. Start with step 1 in the steps above the donation section.
-Since you already have BCN, donating shouldn't be a problem for you donate after you get this working.
+Since you already have BCN, donating shouldn't be a problem for you after you get this working.
 3. After completing the steps above, when launching the Bytewallet there is an option to open a wallet or import a key.
 Just direct the open/import to the location of your wallet files you transfered early.

 LINUX:
+This should probably work, let me know if not.
+Linux instructions would be similar to Mac
 1. Follow step 1 of MAC OS X instructions
 2. cd ~/.bytecoin
 3. rm blocks.bin blockindexes.bin